Orange Revolution: U.S. involvement in the revolution

-In August 2004, he took part in a training camp for Ukrainian activists; according to him, "Croatians, Romanians, Slovakians, and Serbians – leaders of the group that led civic opposition to Milošević – taught Ukrainian kids how to ‘control the temperature’ of protesting crowds".
+In August 2004, he took part in a training camp for Ukrainian activists; according to him, "Croatians, Romanians, Slovaks, and Serbians—leaders of the group that led civic opposition to Milošević—taught Ukrainian kids how to ‘control the temperature’ of protesting crowds."
 Democratic activists were trained on how to resist government pressure, as well as establish communication with the public and the police.
-Karatnycky also served as president of Freedom House from 1996 to 2003 and executive director from 1993 to 1996, and in this position helped create a network of centers and public organizations in Ukraine engaged in monitoring the media and elections.
-On November 30, 2004, at the very beginning of the protests, Karatnycky stated in his speech at the Knickerbocker Club: "I think the ‘orange revolution’ will win this time, and I can’t conceive of a set of circumstances under which Yushchenko won’t be president of the country".
+Karatnycky also served as president of Freedom House from 1996 to 2003 and executive director from 1993 to 1996, and in this position, helped create a network of centers and public organizations in Ukraine engaged in monitoring the media and elections.
+On November 30, 2004, at the very beginning of the protests, Karatnycky stated in his speech at the Knickerbocker Club: "I think the ‘orange revolution’ will win this time, and I can’t conceive of a set of circumstances under which Yushchenko won’t be president of the country."

 In the two years before the 2004 Ukrainian presidential election, the United States spent $65 million "to aid political organizations in Ukraine, paying to bring opposition leader Viktor Yushchenko to meet U.S. leaders and helping to underwrite exit polls indicating he won a disputed runoff election."
 State Department spokesman Richard A. Boucher said that the U.S. money was not going to help a particular candidate, but to institutions that are necessary for free elections.
 Freedom House and the National Democratic Institute also funded civic groups that counted votes and announced exit poll results.
-In late November 2004, Senator Richard Lugar arrived in Kyiv as a representative of President George W. Bush and delivered a message to President Leonid Kuchma: "you play a central role in ensuring that Ukraine’s election is democratic and free of fraud and manipulation.
+In late November 2004, Senator Richard Lugar arrived in Kyiv as a representative of President George W. Bush and delivered a message to President Leonid Kuchma: "You play a central role in ensuring that Ukraine’s election is democratic and free of fraud and manipulation.
 A tarnished election, however, will lead us to review our relations with Ukraine."

 Internet usage

 Throughout the demonstrations, Ukraine's emerging Internet usage (facilitated by news sites that began to disseminate the Kuchma tapes) was an integral part of the orange revolutionary process.
-It has even been suggested that the Orange Revolution was the first example of an Internet-organised mass protest.
-Analysts believe that the Internet and mobile phones allowed an alternative media to flourish that was not subject to self-censorship or overt control by President Kuchma and his allies and pro-democracy activists (such as Pora!) were able to use mobile phones and the Internet to coordinate election monitoring and mass protests.
+It has even been suggested that the Orange Revolution was the first example of an internet-organised mass protest.
+Analysts believe that the internet and mobile phones allowed an alternative media to flourish that was not subject to self-censorship or overt control by President Kuchma, and his allies and pro-democracy activists (such as Pora!) were able to use mobile phones and the Internet to coordinate election monitoring and mass protests.